csun-arcs/arcs_cohort/README.md

 # arcs_cohort
-A repository for tracking issues, milestones, etc. relevant to the overall CSUN ARCS CoHORT project.
+A repository for tracking general tasks/issues, milestones, roadmap, etc. relevant to the overall CSUN ARCS CoHORT project.